samik3301/HandTracking/READme.md

 The length range is then interpolated with the volume range (0 to 100) using the numpy `interp` function.
 OSA-Script is used to get access for master volume control for MacOS.
 PyCaw library can be used to get access to volume control on Windows.

 To summarize: This project uses OpenCV with Mediapipe and OSA-Script for MacOS to change the volume by tracking the finger tip landmarks.

+This was tested on Macbook M1 Air CPU with Slightly Poor FPS (OSA-Script Limitations : Not Optimized).